-This role requires the candidate to have a track record in not only successfully managing people but also running large and complex projects.
+This role requires candidates to have a track record of successfully managing people and running large complex projects.

 Page overview